Getting started with Grammarly@edu

 How to sign up for an ACES Grammarly@edu account

-The College of ACES has renewed the license for Grammarly@edu, that all students, faculty and staff in the College can use during the 2016-17 academic year.
+The College of ACES has renewed the license for Grammarly@edu, that all students, faculty and staff in the College can use during the 2017-18 academic year.
 We have received a number of good feedback about Grammarly@edu from instructors who have had their students use it for writing assignments in their classes and undergraduate and graduate students who use it to review/revise their writing assignments.
-Please find the instructions to set up a Grammarly@edu account on our internal site, if you are a new user in the College of ACES.

 Grammarly@edu is an online computerized program that scans written documents and provides an in-depth, extensive grammar review complete with explanations on more than 250 types of potential writing errors.
 The main purpose of the program is to help the users produce a more polished final written product while improving their writing techniques.
 Although this software may not be completely error-proof, we believe that the features of the program can aid in enhancing writing skills, and more importantly, help students learn how to avoid grammatical errors.
 There is no "accept all" feature on Grammarly@edu which means that students must decide for themselves how to improve their writing, using the options provided by the software tool.